Impact of the COVID-19 pandemic on people with disabilities

-People with disabilities are at greater risk of contracting COVID-19 and have higher rates of mortality than non-disabled populations.
-This is especially true for people with intellectual and developmental disabilities, individuals who reside in care facilities, and women with disabilities.
-People with disabilities are at greater risk of experiencing mental health issues related to the pandemic, such as feelings of loneliness and isolation.
-They may be at greater risk of domestic violence and abuse during the pandemic.
+Individuals with disabilities are more susceptible to contracting COVID-19 and have higher mortality rates compared to those without disabilities.
+This is particularly true for people with intellectual and developmental disabilities, those residing in care facilities, and women with disabilities.
+Individuals with disabilities face heightened risks of mental health issues related to the pandemic, such as increased feelings of loneliness and isolation.
+They were also more likely to face domestic violence and abuse during the pandemic.
 People with disabilities are more likely to experience unemployment as a result of the pandemic and may require changes to the types of accommodations they require for work.
-Children with disabilities are experiencing disruptions to their educational programming.
+Children with disabilities experience complications in their educational programming.
 Remote learning poses a host of challenges for children with disabilities, including disruptions to physical and occupational therapies and access to assistive technologies.